forrestlmj/javaLearn/Algorithms/courses/baricourse/baricourse/Readme.md

 How to get the time complexity of the formula T(N) = N + T(N-1)?
 There are 2 ways of getting the complexity of the formula:
-1. Drawing a tracing tree to present the whole recurrence relation.
+1. Drawing a recursion tree to present the whole recurrence relation.
 2. Using formula to prove it.
 The first step is to of prove the formula is to find the condition that a question is a sub question can be solved or not.
 So we get the formula like this:

 ![](pictures/Abdul_2_Divide_And_Conquer_4.png)

-Solution 1 : Using tree to trace the recurrence relation.
+Solution 1 : Using recursion tree to visualize the recurrence relation.
 ![](pictures/Abdul_2_Divide_And_Conquer_5.png)

 So we can calculate time complexity of the whole recurrence relation :